What English Solicitors (and U.S. lawyers) tend to overlook when preparing Wills for overseas Clients

 We see cases like this all the time:

-- A British family moves to Germany permanently but keeps their English wills in place.
+- A British (or American) family moves to Germany permanently but keeps their English wills in place.
 Or they ask their English solicitor to prepare a new will for them although they now live in Germany.

 In all these cases, the English will as such remains valid (see here).
 However, what English solicitors rarely know is that German forced share rules (Pflichtteil) do apply if the deceased had his or her last habitual residence in Germany — UNLESS the testator has explicitly chosen English succession laws to apply.